Material-Blazor/Material.Blazor/README.md

 - Some added value components derived from core material theme components but that are not strictly material theme themselves.
 These include an autocomplete box, a confimration dialog, a date picker (following the material theme date picker specification quite closely) and formatted numeric input fields.
 These are in the `BlazorMdc.Plus` namespace, and
 - We aim for BlazorMdc to employ best practice for Blazor development.
 As a starting point this should be considered as being defined per [this video from NDC London, January 2020](https://www.youtube.com/watch?v=QnBYmTpugz0).
 We have plenty to do to arrive at that position.

-Please note that BlazorMdc is in the early stages of development, so there are likely to be **frequent breaking changes** until we reach version 1.
+Note that BlazorMdc is in the early stages of development, so there are likely to be **frequent breaking changes** until we reach version 1.
 This project is owned by [Dioptra](https://dioptra.tech) and is licensed under the terms of the MIT license.

+Lastly if you want to contribute please note our [code of conduct](https://github.com/BlazorMdc/BlazorMdc/blob/master/CODE_OF_CONDUCT.md).

 ## Attribution